Details of Distance Education Addendum Compliance Standards

 Instructor-Initiated Contact

-• Instructor initiates contact prior to the beginning of course by sending a welcome letter to students explaining how to log into the course, complete a check-in assignment, and expectations for participation/attendance/relevant drop policies are covered.
+• Instructor initiates contact prior to the beginning of the course by sending a welcome letter to students explaining how to log into the course, complete a check-in assignment, and expectations for participation/attendance/relevant drop policies are covered.

 • The course design includes regular instructor-initiated contact with students using LMS communication tools (e.g., email, chat, videoconference).
 Videoconferencing, if any, will occur through a CCSF-hosted platform, e.g., CityZoom.